 According to the National Association of Anorexia and Associated Disorders, about 30 million people of all ages and genders in the United States suffer from an eating disorder.
 An eating disorder is an illness that is caused by multifaceted mental, physical, and social factors.
 Eating disorders are typically a result of a negative self-image, societal expectations, or social pressures that cause unwanted stress and feelings of self-doubt about one’s image.

 Individuals with an eating disorder are often consumed by stress in their environments and engage in destructive eating behaviors as a coping mechanism to battle through difficult moments.
-They often have a distorted self-image and experience a cycle of guilt and stress from unwanted thoughts about food and their weight.
+They often have a distorted or unrealistic self-image and experience a cycle of guilt and stress from unwanted thoughts about food and their weight.
 This obsession to achieve the ‘perfect body image’ can lead to feelings of hopelessness and questions of self-worth.

 What is Depression?

 Depression is a mood disorder that is characterized by chronic levels of sadness, feelings of hopelessness, anxiety, and guilt.
 Depression affects the ways in which a person thinks, behaves, and feels and can ultimately lead to suicidal thoughts.
 The causes of depression can be linked to a combination of genetic and environmental factors.
-According to the National Institute of Mental Health, the following are the signs and symptoms of depression:

 - Long-lasting feelings of sadness or anxiousness